 - Archaeological mysteries - "cart ruts" and purported undersea temple.

 - Azure Window - Gozo.
 One of most iconic natural bridges in the world.
 Arch rises over the sea and is 28 m tall.
 It may collapse at any time.

 - Blue Grotto - Southern Region.
 Group of several sea caverns and natural arches.
 Here is well seen the sunlight which shines through the sea water, creating diverse shades of blue color.

 - Dingli Cliffs - Northern Region.
 Up to 250 m tall cliffs, towering above the Mediterranean.

 - Għar Dalam - Southern Region.
-Cave contains unique remnants of such animals as dwarf elephant, hippopotamus, deer and others, trapped on the island at the end of ice age, as well as the oldest human remnants in Malta (7,400 years).
+This cave contains unique remnants of such animals as dwarf elephant, hippopotamus, deer and others, trapped on the island at the end of ice age, as well as the oldest human remnants in Malta (7,400 years).
 Cave paintings include paintings of elephants.

 - Il-Maqluba Sinkhole - Southern Region.
 Impressive sinkhole, some 15 m deep and with a diameter of some 80 m.
 Most likely it formed by a collapse of cave chamber during an earthquake in 1343.